-Please find below the updated draft programme, including some of our confirmed speakers, for Behavioural Analysis 2018, outlining the key subjects to be discussed in Cardiff next March.
+Please find below the programme for Behavioural Analysis 2018, outlining the key subjects to be discussed in Cardiff.

 Members of The Security Institute are able to claim CPD points for attending Behavioural Analysis 2018.
 Attending both days of the conference will allow you to receive 12 points.